-Joanna spent two summers chasing sparrows, meadowlarks, and dickcissels, and during 2019, she conducted and independent experimental research project to determine the functional consequences of nest orientation.
-She became an indispensable member of the lab, processing mountains of data… images, videos, and both hard copy and electronic data management.
-We miss her quirky sense of humor.
+Joanna (2018-2019) spent two summers chasing sparrows, meadowlarks, and dickcissels, and conducted and independent experimental research project to determine the functional consequences of nest orientation.

-Austin joined the lab in 2018 and contributed to understanding the consequences of drought for grassland songbirds by quantifying prey availability in drought vs. more ‘normal’ years (whatever that is!).
-Follow him on twitter @AustinRoe12 and check out his Birding Blog.
+Austin (2018-2019) and contributed to understanding the consequences of drought for grassland songbirds by quantifying prey availability in drought vs. more ‘normal’ years (whatever that is!).
+Follow him on twitter @AustinRoe12 and Birding Blog.

 Mary Kate Wilcox